MicheleGrieco/microblog/README.md

 ## Next Steps

 * Add the ability to create new posts
+* Display real posts from the database on the home page
 * Improve user profile management
 * Post pagination
 * Deployment to a production server